 Save money and pain by avoiding this scenario.
 Injury is easy to prevent when you take the proper measures.

 Unlike the comparative simplicity of choosing a residential shutter door, selecting commercial doors takes a bit more research.
 There are a number of factors to keep in mind to ensure the safety of your employees.
 Some of these include:

 - The frequency of use

 - Safety measures to be put in place for both users and non-users

-- The design and manufacture of your door (invest in quality)
+- The design and manufacture of your door (invest in heavy duty and quality)

 Complete a Risk Assessment